bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Chapter-1.md

 also

->20 boners
+\>20 boners

 ## 1231490

 We got out and carried the boxes up to my flat, his flat was the other side of the city so it took a while to get back, it was so quiet in that car on the way back I hardly noticed that she had been crying, but her cheeks were red and puffy which was a clear indication, that silence continued as we went in and set the boxes down in the livingroom, "There."
-I said
+I said.

 "Thats the hard part over, now we just need to sort your life out..."
 She stood staring at me as tears began trickling down her face again, she started stumbling towards me, as she welled up and as she fell onto my chest she began bawling loudly, wrapping her arms tightly around my waist, I stood in complete silence.